Beyond Britney: Is There A Better Way To Be Fans Of Young Celebrities?

 Advertisement

-Wilson says the transition from child to young adult was a particularly difficult one to make under the public eye.
+Wilson — who's introducing Turner Classic Movies new series, "Growing Up on Screen," this month — says the transition from child to young adult was a particularly difficult one to make under the public eye.
 Another complicating factor was that kids at school began to poke fun at her for acting in only “kids movies,” which her parents purposefully took her to auditions for so she wouldn’t be sexualized in the media (spoiler alert: it happened anyway).
 Moving on from these kinds of roles wasn’t so simple.
 “When kids are young they’ll play with Barbie dolls and then when they get a little older, they’ll throw them away, and take off their heads, draw on them, cut their hair, they’ll destroy them,” Wilson says.
 “And I felt that was happening to me, too.
 And it’s worth noting there was even a Matilda doll that looked just like me.
 Britney Spears had that, too.”

 It would be doing current and future child stars a disservice to say that they’ll all fail or wind up “damaged” in some way, because it’s not true, Wilson says.
 There have been some real strides for showbiz kids in the past few decades.
 Talking about mental health is more normalized today than it was even 15 years ago.
 Organizations like A Minor Consideration and Looking Ahead are working to make things better for young performers, starting with legislation and getting information about protecting kids to parents and managers.